 Education is big business in San Diego, where 87 percent hold a bachelor's degree or higher, which is much better than the national average.
 The large tourism sector, start-ups, high-tech companies, defense industries, and even a booming craft beer industry offer a wide variety of options for those who choose to earn their education through San Diego trade schools.
 Those who do complete their education and move into entry level jobs should be encouraged by the average hourly wage of $25.49 in 2014, as reported by the Bureau of Labor Statistics -- a number higher than the national average wage of $22.71.
 In addition, San Diego's unemployment rate is consistently lower than that of the state of California, and in most months dives below the national unemployment rate as well.

-Vocational education trends and opportunities in San Diego with Theresa DeCristoforo
+Vocational education in San Diego with Theresa DeCristoforo

 To learn even more about San Diego, we turned to an insider.
 Theresa DeCristoforo has lived in the San Diego area for more than 25 years, and now puts her city knowledge to work as a realtor for Ascent Real Estate.
 Here is her take on some of the best points of San Diego.